Camarines Sur: Spanish occupation

 In July 1569, Luis Enríquez de Guzmán, a member of the expedition led by Maestro de Campo Mateo de Saz and Captain Martín de Goiti, led a group which crossed from Burias and Ticao islands and landed on a coastal settlement called Ibalon in what is now the province of Sorsogon.
 From this point another expedition was sent to explore the interior and founded the town of Camalig.

 In 1573, Spanish conquistador Juan de Salcedo penetrated the Bicol Peninsula from the north as made it as far south as Libon, establishing the settlement of Santiago de Libon.
 José María de Peñaranda, the first governor of Albay and a military engineer, was made corregidor of the province on 14 May 1834.
 He constructed public buildings and built roads and bridges.
 The entire Bicol Peninsula was organized as one province with two divisions, Camarines in the northwest and Ibalon in the southeast.
 In 1636, the two were separated.

 Known centuries ago as the Tierra de Camarines, the province is distinctly Spanish-founded settlement.
 Its name having been derived from camaronchones or camarines, a Spanish word for kamalig referring to small nipa or bamboo-made huts by the natives.

 In 1574, Governor-General Guido de Lavezaris referred Camarines Sur to the King of Spain as Los Camarines, after the abundance of camarins-rice granaries – which were conspicuous features of the area.

 Spanish colonizers later subjugated its people and denominated the area into two distinct aggrupations.

 Partido de Camarines was partitioned into Camarines Sur and Camarines Norte in 1829, and thereafter underwent fusion, annexations and re-partitions until 19 March 1919, when two provinces, jointly called Ambos Camarines, were finally separated with their present boundaries by decree of the First Philippine Legislature.
+Before that, under Spanish rule, when both provinces were still unite, Camarines Sur occupied all lands to the south of Camarines Norte which once belonged to undivided Camarines, of which the number of Spanish-Filipino families and their residences are as follows: 59 at Camalig, 24 at Ligao, 15 at Polangui, and 1 at Libon; all being under the Partido de Iriga, then; 10 at Buhi, 2 at Nabua, and 57 at Bao; all being under the Partido de la Binconada, and finally; 2 in San Fernando, 7 in Milaor, 1 in Libmanan, and 301 Spanish-Filipino families in Nueva Caceres, or modern day Naga City.
+Camarines Sur also has an additional 485 Spanish-Filipino Mestizo tributes or families.

 The Philippine Revolution started in Ambos Camarines when Elías Ángeles and Félix Plazo, Filipino corporals in the Spanish Army, sided with revolutionists and fought the local Spanish forces on 17 September 1898.
 Governor Vicente Zaidín capitulated to the revolutionists on the following day.
 With the arrival of General Vicente Lukbán, the revolutionary government in the Bicol Region was established.